 Even though we can't determine which column holds the 7 in box 3, we still know that the 7 cannot reside in column 9.

 If we can find another box below box 3 that has the same situation where the 7 can only be in c7 or c8 then we will know that the 7 must reside in c9 in the remaining box.

 Now look at box 6.
 The 7 in this box must reside in row 4 and therefore it can only be in c7 or c8 (circled green), the same as box 3.
 So now we have two boxes where the 7 can only reside in c7 or c8.
 The 7s in those two boxes 'cancel each other out' so to speak.
 That means in box 9 the 7 cannot be in c7 or c8 and therefore must reside in c9 (circled red).

 Look at the 17 twins in box 8.
 We can't solve them yet.
 But let's see if double row elimination can help.

-We determined that the 7 in box 9 is either in r7c9 or r8c9.
+We determined in the first example that the 7 in box 9 is either in r7c9 or r8c9.
 In box 7, the 7 can only be in r7c1 or r8c1 (circled red).
 That covers r7 and r8.
 So the 7 in box 8 must be in r9.
 Using double row elimination solved the 17 twins in box 8.

 Double row & column elimination is useful on medium to hard puzzles.Next technique: loner cells >>